-Springfield, MA – January 31, 2011 – The National Association for Community College Entrepreneurship (NACCE) this morning announced its participation in a White House-led public/private alliance designed to dramatically increase the prevalence and success of American entrepreneurs.
+Springfield, MA – January 31, 2011 – The National Association for Community College Entrepreneurship (NACCE) announced its participation in a White House-led public/private alliance designed to dramatically increase the prevalence and success of American entrepreneurs.
 The Startup America Partnership brings together the nation's most innovative entrepreneurs, corporations, universities, foundations and other leaders along with a wide range of federal agencies to push forward to the Obama Administration's goal of accelerating high-growth entrepreneurship throughout the nation.

 NACCE is the nation's leading organization focused on promoting entrepreneurship through community colleges.
 NACCE's role in the new initiative comes through its participation in a pilot program of the American Association of Community Colleges (AACC) that will see the launch of a Virtual Incubation Network at 10 colleges in 10 states.
 Funded through a one-year, $995,500 grant from The Charles Stewart Mott Foundation, the pilot program will be implemented by AACC in collaboration with NACCE, the U.S. Small Business Administration, and ultimately through partnerships with Small Business Development Centers, many of which are operated on community college campuses.
 A follow-on grant of $742,500 for a second year of the program is anticipated.